Our recommendations are independently selected and dentist-approved. We may earn a commission if you buy something. Why trust us?

 There is a good chance the brush will last longer than the 3 year period and using the same brush handle but switching heads with other users in your household will only help bring the cost down and drive more value from it.

-Please note that all prices quoted are approximates and will vary based on location, supplier and time of purchase.
-These figures were correct at the time of writing and should not be relied upon as hard fact, but used as a guide during your decision process.
+Please note that all prices quoted are approximates and should be used only as a guide during your decision process.

 Summary of price & where to buy

-• Recommended retail price of $70
+Recommended retail price of $70

-• Generally available for around $37.50
+Generally available for around $37.50

-• The ideal discount would have it sell at $35 or less
+The ideal discount would have it sell at $35 or less

-• Replacement brush heads cost on average $7 per head.
+Replacement brush heads cost on average $7 per head

-• Works out at $115 over 3 years
+Works out at $115 over 3 years

 As is standard for any brush that comes into Electric Teeth HQ, we test it.